danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *Figure 8.7: The API's logic of request and response*

-1. According to Figure 8.7, can you recap what has been **requested and received** through the web API?
+1. According to Figure 8.7, can you recap what has been **requested and received** through the web API? (or more conceptually, what forms of control and exchange are being undermined?)

 2. Change your own query strings: The current keywords are 'warhol flowers' but note that the program doesn't understand space between text and therefore it needs to be written as "warhol+flowers"

 3. Refer back to the section of APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding image color type.
 (The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers)

 4. Study the JSON file and modify the sketch to get other data such as the text by showing that onto the web console.
-5. To process the image data and to visualize the pixel's color through drawing lines is mainly done within the `function draw()`.
-Think about and discuss why the conditional statement `if(getImg){}` is used?

 </div>